MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 - Define a library of queries and dashboards to support the requirements of the various personas in the IT organization.

-- Define standards and methods for enabling monitoring across the hybrid and cloud resources, a monitoring baseline for each resource, alert thresholds, and so on.
+- Define standards and methods for enabling monitoring across the hybrid and cloud resources, a monitoring baseline for each resource, and alert thresholds.

 - Configure Azure role-based access control (Azure RBAC) so you grant users and groups only the access required to monitor data from the resources they manage.